Larrikinau/overseerr-content-filtering/README.md

 Overseerr with TMDB Curated Discovery provides a refined content experience:

 ### Key Features:
-- Curate high-quality content with admin-configurable vote counts and ratings.
+- **Standard Discovery Mode**: Shows all content exactly as the TMDB website does with no additional filtering
+- **Curated Discovery Mode**: Allows administrators to be more granular with quality variables I set (vote counts, ratings)
-- Separate TV rating filters for precise content control.
+- Separate TV rating filters for precise content control
-- Search offers comprehensive, raw results devoid of curated filtering.
+- Search offers comprehensive, raw results devoid of curated filtering
-- Discovery and recommendations incorporate curated quality filtering.
+- Discovery and recommendations incorporate curated quality filtering when enabled

 Adult content is universally blocked for enhanced safety.
-Users can toggle between 'Standard' and 'Curated' discovery modes for a personalized viewing experience.
+Users can toggle between 'Standard' (TMDB website behavior) and 'Curated' (admin-controlled quality filtering) discovery modes for a personalized viewing experience.

 1. **User Preference Storage**: Individual rating limits stored in user settings
 2. **Multi-Layer Protection**: Combined API-level and application-level filtering